David-Durst/embeddedHaskellAetherling/theory/Scheduling.md

 # Auto-Scheduling and Scheduling Definitions
 For a program `pseq` in the sequence language, the auto-scheduler searches for the highest throughput program in the space-time IR that fits within the target chip's constraints.
 The auto-scheduler's algorithm is:
-1. Find the highest throughput schedule of `pseq` in the space-time IR.
+1. Compile `pseq` to the program in the space-time IR with the greatest throughput.
 I will refer to this program as `pspace`
     1. This is determined by rewriting every operator in `pseq` to it's space version in the space-time IR.
     1. Once every operator produces its entire output in one clock cycle, you cannot increase throughput any further without increasing the `Seq` sizes.
-1. Find one of the least area schedules of `pseq` in the space-time IR.
+1. Compile `pseq` to the program in the space-time IR that is: the greatest throughput of the minimum area programs.
 I will refer to this program as `ptime`
-    1. This is determined by rewriting every operator in `pseq` to it's time version in the space-time IR.
+    1. This is partially determined by rewriting every operator in `pseq` to it's time version in the space-time IR.
-    1. There are an infinite number of least area schedules because all operators can be arbitrarily underutilized with the same hardware resources.
+    1. There are an infinite number of least area programs because all operators can be arbitrarily underutilized with the same hardware resources.
-        1. For example, `Map_t 2 0 Abs :: TSeq 2 0 Int -> TSeq 2 0` requires the same hardware and is three times higher throuhgput than `Map_t 2 4 Abs :: TSeq 2 4 Int -> TSeq 2 4`
+        1. For example, `Map_t 2 0 Abs :: TSeq 2 0 Int -> TSeq 2 0` requires the same hardware and is three times higher throughput than `Map_t 2 4 Abs :: TSeq 2 4 Int -> TSeq 2 4`
-    1. This step requires solving a non-linear, integer programming problem.
+    1. This step requires solving a non-linear, integer optimization problem.
         1. Each time operator in the space-time IR has a relationship between it's input and output number of invalid clocks.
         1. Each composition of two time operators creates an equality between the producer's output valid and invalid clocks and the consumer's input valid and invalid clocks.
+        1. Producing a space-time schedule with time operators requires finding a solution for all time operators' number of invalid clocks that satisfies these equations.
+            1. For example, compiling `Down_1d 3 Int >>> Map 1 Int` to `Down_1d_t 3 0 Int >>> Map_t 1 2 Int` requires finding that the `Map_t` must be invalid for two clocks to match the type signature of the `Down_1d_t`.
         1. Operators such as `partition no ni io ii Int :: TSeq (no*ni) (no*ii + io*(ni+ii)) Int -> TSeq no io (TSeq ni ii Int)` create non-linear equations.
-        1. Producing a space-time schedule with time operators requires finding a solution for all time operator's number of invalid clocks that satisfies these equations.
 1. Let `max_slowdown = floor(throughput(Pspace) / throughput(Ptime))`.
 For each integer **s** from 1 to `max_slowdown`, schedule `pseq` with slowdown factor **s**.
 Stop at the first **s** that fits on the target chip.
     1. Scheduling with a slowdown factor is converting a program from the sequence language to one in the space-time IR that has an output throughput that is **s** times less than `pspace`.